vytasrgl/ChatScript/wiki/ChatScript-Fact-Manual.md

 ## System-reserved verbs

-The system builds the Word-net hierarchy using the verb isa, with the lower-level (more specific) word as subject and the upper-level word as object.
+The system builds the Word-net hierarchy using the verb `isa`, with the lower-level (more specific) word as subject and the upper-level word as object.
 E.g.
 ```
 (dog~1 isa animal~4)
 ```

-The system builds concept and topic sets using the verb member with the member value as subject and the set name as object.
+The system builds concept and topic sets using the verb `member` with the member value as subject and the set name as object.
 E.g.
 ```
 (run member ~movementverbs)
 ```